spatialedge-ai/devcontainer-features/README.md

 *Allow GitHub Actions to create and approve pull requests* should be enabled in the repository's `Settings > Actions > General > Workflow permissions` for auto generation of `src/<feature>/README.md` per Feature (which merges any existing `src/<feature>/NOTES.md`).

 By default, each Feature will be prefixed with the `<owner/<repo>` namespace.
-For example, the two Features in this repository can be referenced in a `devcontainer.json` with:
+For example, the Features in this repository can be referenced in a `devcontainer.json` with:

 ```
-ghcr.io/spatialedge-ai/devcontainer-features/color:1
+ghcr.io/spatialedge-ai/devcontainer-features/gcloud:1
-ghcr.io/spatialedge-ai/devcontainer-features/hello:1
+ghcr.io/spatialedge-ai/devcontainer-features/gitleaks:1
 ```

 The provided GitHub Action will also publish a third "metadata" package with just the namespace, eg: `ghcr.io/spatialedge-ai/devcontainer-features`.
 This contains information useful for tools aiding in Feature discovery.